 This is considered the number one predictor of risk of delinquency.
 A late payment will stay on your credit report for seven years.

 To have a high credit score, you should have a good mix of accounts and a lengthy credit history.

-The best move is to have a variety of different accounts that you pay on regularly.
+The best move is to have a variety of different accounts that you make regular payments.

 Credit utilization is calculated by dividing the balance on your cards with the available credit.
 To have a great credit score, you should try to keep this under thirty percent.